ToriningenGames/Marisa-GB-1/README.md

 The Storyline.txt is not engine, data, or art related, so it doesn't have a home

 ## Building
-- If you're not on Win64, build the tools in Tools (currently impossible sorry)
+- If you're not on Win64, build the tools in Tools (tools not included sorry)
 - Run `make` in the root folder
     - WLA not in your path?
 Use `make WLADIR=path/to/wla/dir`
     - Running Unix?
 Crack open the Makefile, do a find-replace from `\` to `/`.
 Also redefine the commands specified near line 10